AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     ![Switch Panel](/help/forms/assets/tabs-on-tops-panel2.png){width="200" align="center"}

-8. Select **2 Panel** from the panel list and the view changes from the first panel to the second panel.
+1. Select **2 Panel** from the panel list and the view changes from the first panel to the second panel.

     ![Second Panel](/help/forms/assets/tabs-on-top-panel2-component.png){width="200" align="center"}

-9. Repeat the steps outlined from Step 2 to Step 6 for adding the desired components in panel 2 as shown in the below figure:
+1. Repeat the steps outlined from Step 2 to Step 6 for adding the desired components in panel 2 as shown in the below figure:

      ![Second Panel components](/help/forms/assets/panel-2-components.png){width="200" align="center"}

+1. Switch to the **3 Panel** by following the steps outlined in Step 8 and Step 9.

-10. Similarly, repeat the steps outlined from Step 2 to Step 6 for adding the desired component in panel 3:
+1. Repeat the steps outlined from Step 2 to Step 6 for adding the desired component in panel 3:

     ![Third Panel components](/help/forms/assets/panel-3-component.png){width="200" align="center"}